AashGan/VidSumMethods/Readme.md

 # Setup

 For this experiment, two different python versions were used
+## Datasets and Videos
+### Dataset
+Extract the content downloaded from this [link](https://drive.google.com/file/d/1GmEHfITTp_bDJ3l_mC9KnOsxD-onCrpn/view?usp=sharing) to the path "Data\googlenet"

-## Shot Boundary Experiment
+## Videos
+Extract the video content from this [link](https://drive.google.com/file/d/1z8u1VoXEUvPIWWZpX-pd8TJGrbydxOJM/view?usp=sharing) to the path Videos

 This uses Python 3.10, for all the dependencies to be installed correctly set up a virtual environment with a version 3.10 Interpreter.
-Setup the using
+Set this up using the following command

 ```bash
 pip install -r requirements_2.txt